 LCP!
 Your Voice invites young people to share their thoughts about bills currently being debated in Parliament.
-Each month, we'll be inviting young people to share their views on a different bill and this month it's a bill proposing train companies should offer customers the cheapest available fare as a first option.
+Each month, we'll be inviting young people to share their views on a different bill and this month it's a bill proposing to educate parents about online safety and make phone & internet companies provide safety filters for browsing the internet.
 The best comments will be awarded our brand new LCP!
 Your Voice digital badge.

 Explore Your Law Mission Badge

 Check out our brand new Lights, Camera, Parliament!
 Mission Badge - Explore Your Law -

 which will be awarded to young people promoting a new law they would like to see introduced in the UK, through research and interviews.

 Whether it’s the law you submitted as a LCP! competition entry which you’d like to explore further, or something completely new, to complete your mission and receive your digital badge, you’ll need to carry out 3 tasks:

 · Create a survey about your new law and get at least 10 people to fill it out.